-The brands below have been tested with Urban Cheesecraft kits and book, One Hour Cheese.
+The brands below have been tested with Urban Cheesecraft kits classes and books.

 Cow Milk